Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 Lastly, you can query on a subset of entities that have a specific annotation.
 You can limit the annotations you want displayed as following.

 ```
-SELECT id,name,dataType,fileType FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"
+SELECT id,name,dataType,fileFormat FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"
 ```

 <br/>